-Excerpts from my newsletter, posted here in hopes of providing deeper insight into my art.
+Excerpts from my newsletter, posted here to provide deeper insight into my art.

 * * * * *